Skip to content

 }

-Assuming all went well, the result of the above query will return your JWT bearer token, which you will now be able to use to authenticate other queries.
-Once acquired, ensure you use this bearer token in your requests.
-If you want to access the API reliably in an automated way, we suggest using the Spacelift API Key > Token approach as Spacelift tokens expire after 1 hour.
+This query should return your JWT bearer token, which you can use to authenticate other queries by using it as the bearer token in your requests.
+If you want to automatically access the API reliably, we suggest the Spacelift API Key approach, as Spacelift tokens expire after 1 hour.

 You can create request libraries in Insomnia to make it easier to work with the Spacelift API.
 You can also automate the JWT token generation process using the Environment Variables feature.